Shoelace Tips for Sports

 - Many armies use Army Lacing, which allows combat boots to flex more easily.

-- The specialised Hiking / Biking Lacing distributes pressure evenly and keeps the loops and lace ends to the inside, further away from snagging in undergrowth.
+- The specialized Hiking / Biking Lacing distributes pressure evenly and keeps the loops and lace ends to the inside, further away from snagging in undergrowth.

 - For those who wear crampons (spiked fittings for walking on snow or ice), Hiking / Biking Lacing can be worn with the loops to the outside, further away from snagging in the spikes of the adjacent foot.